movesthatmatter/movex/libs/movex/README.md

 #### Reconciliation Action

-TBD
+The Reconciliation Action is what determines when the private fragments of the state should reconcile back into a next public version.

 ### State Reconciliation

-What I'm thinking is to take advantage of the chcksums even more.
+Movex takes advantage of the state checksums.
 Each forward/ack action will return the prev and next checksum to the clients.

-The clients will match the locally computer next checksum vs the remote received one.
+The clients will match the locally computed next checksum vs the remote received one.
 - If they match all is good
 - If they don't match here is the strategy: